Roman Legion-Hare: Plot

+Set against the backdrop of Rome in 54 A.D., the Coliseum is bustling, waiting for a show with the Detroit Lions.
+Emperor Nero makes a grand entrance in a chariot reminiscent of a 1950s Cadillac.
+Nero decrees to "throw out the first victim", and delegates the task to Captain of the Praetorian Guard Sam.
+Bugs, the first victim, escapes but is chased by Sam; there is a showdown atop a column.

 Home media

-Roman Legion Hare was released on the Bugs Bunny's Wacky Adventures VHS as part of the Golden Jubilee 24 Carrot Collection video set.
+Roman Legion-Hare was released on the Bugs Bunny's Wacky Adventures VHS as part of the Golden Jubilee 24 Carrot Collection video set.
 The short is also part of the Looney Tunes Golden Collection: Volume 4 DVD set.